202C-Pilot/202C-Master-Course/forums-class-discussions.md

 ## Class Discussion 2.
 Reading: Defining Technical Communication

 Whether you realize it or not, you constantly encounter technical communication in the world around you.
 That table of nutritional information on the side of your cereal box?
 That's technical communication.
-So are the steps you followed for registering for this course!
+So are the steps you followed to register for this course!

 This class discussion is designed to help you understand what technical communication is, how it differs from other forms of communication, and how to recognize it in your everyday life.</p>